US removes Xiaomi from blacklist, reversing late China jab by Trump

 Trump had made countering the rise of Beijing a centrepiece of his administration's economic and foreign policy.

-Xiaomi's local smartphone rival Huawei Technologies Co Ltd was also put on an export blacklist in 2019 and barred from accessing critical technology of U.S. origin, affecting its ability to design its own chips and source components from outside vendors.
+Xiaomi's local smartphone rival Huawei Technologies was also put on an export blacklist in 2019 and barred from accessing critical technology of US origin, affecting its ability to design its own chips and source components from outside vendors.

 The measures effectively crippled the company's smartphone division.

-Prof. Doug Fuller, who tracks China's semiconductor sector at the City University of Hong Kong, says that Xiaomi's win was "low-hanging fruit" for the Biden administration in its efforts to correct the excesses of Trump's China policy as his term ended.
+Professor Doug Fuller, who tracks China's semiconductor sector at the City University of Hong Kong, said that Xiaomi's win was "low-hanging fruit" for the Biden administration in its efforts to correct the excesses of Trump's China policy as his term ended.

 "I think it is a sign that Biden will be a bit softer," he said.